Pioneer Pathways Projects

 - Project INSPIRE is a first-year learning community that offers culturally-relevant curriculum and pedagogy embedded within key first-/second-year coursework (i.e., Oral Communication, Written Communication, and Critical Thinking).
 In parallel, advisors will be trained in the same academy as instructing faculty.
 This project will continue into 2022 and 2023.

-A year-long advising initiative that kicks off with a two-week summer intensive experience with a flexible residential component with shorter residential options for local students.
+A year-long advising initiative that kicks off with a two-week summer intensive experience (STEP) with a flexible residential component with shorter residential options for local students.
 Students will be supported by the Student Equity and Access Programs (SEAS) and staff.
 There will be collaborative and customized programs hosted by the various programs: EOP, EXCEL, GANAS, SANKOFA and the affinity centers.

 Across the university, there is a shared understanding of a significant and immediate need for change with a focus on breaking down silos for information and updating best practices, freely exchanging ideas and evaluating our processes for students.